U.S. Foreign Relations

 Students interested in the foreign relations of the United States have opportunities to work with David Foglesong (New Brunswick) and with Susan Carruthers (Newark).
 Foglesong's research has focused on American-Russian relations, propaganda, missionaries, and U.S. military occupations of foreign countries.
 Carruthers specializes in international/cultural history, with particular interests in representations of war and imperialism.

-Graduate students who concentrate on U.S. foreign relations also may consult with many other professors with relevant interests, including: John Chambers, David Greenberg, Jochen Hellbeck, Toby Jones, Temma Kaplan, Suzy Kim, and Mark Wasserman.
+Graduate students who concentrate on U.S. foreign relations also may consult with many other professors with relevant interests, including: David Greenberg, Jochen Hellbeck, Toby Jones, and Suzy Kim.